groupvine/gv-doc/3-send/4-sendSettings.md

 .

-Note, Administrators and Editors are authorized senders in an account where Administrators can also manage the account’s membership and settings.
+Note, Administrators and Editors are authorized senders in an account where Administrators can also manage the account's membership and settings.

 </span> <!-- free -->